ibexa/documentation-developer/docs/content_management/taxonomy/taxonomy.md

 ## Configuration keys

 * `ibexa_taxonomies` - section responsible for taxonomy structure where you can [configure other taxonomies](#customize-taxonomy-structure)
-* `ibexa_taxonomies.tags.parent_location_remote_id` - Remote ID for Location where new Content items representing tags are created
+* `ibexa_taxonomies.tags.parent_location_remote_id` - Remote ID for Location where new content items representing tags are created
 * `ibexa_taxonomies.tags.content_type` - Content type identifier which stands for the tags
 * `ibexa_taxonomies.tags.field_mappings` - Field Types map of a content type which taxonomy receives information about the tag from.